The Capella Program: Toward A Space-only High-frequency Radio VLBI Network Formed by Small Satellites in Low Earth Orbits: System Components

 \section{System Components}

-In our reference design, the \textsc{Capella} interferometer is composed of four space observatories that operate as VLBI stations.
-Each satellite needs to carry the components of a VLBI station: a telescope to collect the light; a receiver to convert the radio light to an electric signal; a recording system that digitizes and records the signal; a precision frequency standard; a Global Navigation Satellite System (GNSS) positioning and timing system for accurate positioning and timing; and a fast downlink to transmit the data to a ground station (this may be compared to the layout of a modern ground-based high-frequency VLBI system; e.g., \citealt{ehtc2019b}).
+The \textsc{Capella} and \textsc{Mimosa} interferometers are each composed of several space observatories that operate as VLBI stations.
+Each satellite needs to carry the components required for a VLBI station: a telescope to collect the light; a receiver to convert the radio light to an electric signal; a recording system that digitizes and records the signal; a precision frequency standard; a Global Navigation Satellite System (GNSS) positioning and timing system for accurate positioning and timing; and a fast downlink to transmit the data to a ground station (this may be compared to the layout of a modern ground-based high-frequency VLBI system; e.g., \citealt{ehtc2019b}).
 In addition, a spacecraft orientation and pointing system needs to be implemented.
 The necessary components are summarized in Figure~\ref{fig:system} and discussed one-by-one in the following.